neekiepeekie/Coding-challenge/README.md

 ![Alt text](screenshot1.png?raw=true "Title")

-For the Edit and Delete functionality, I used simple HTML5, CSS3, JavaScript, JQuery with Bootstrap (I am well versed with these technologies more than Angular and had a brief conversation with Jeff over the same)
+For the Edit and Delete functionality, I used simple HTML5, CSS3, JavaScript, JQuery with Bootstrap

 The UI looks like this:
 ![Alt text](screenshot2.png?raw=true "Title")